matteodem/meteor-easy-search/index.md

 {% endraw %}
 ```

-Check out the [searchable leaderboard example](https://github.com/matteodem/easy-search-leaderboard) or have at the sidebar for more information.
+Check out the [searchable leaderboard example](https://github.com/matteodem/easy-search-leaderboard) or have a look at the sidebar for more information.

 ## How to install